tlswg/tls13-spec/draft-ietf-tls-tls13.md

 At any time after the server has received the client Finished message, it MAY send a NewSessionTicket message.
-This message creates a pre-shared key (PSK) binding between the ticket value and the resumption master secret (RMS).
+This message creates a pre-shared key (PSK) binding between the ticket value and the resumption master secret.

 The client MAY use this PSK for future handshakes by including the ticket value in the "pre_shared_key" extension in its ClientHello